NoroffFEU/development-platforms/src/content/docs/databases/Couchbase/couchbase-case-study.md

 - **Key-value:** Saving data as items with unique key, and value.
 The value can be either binary or JSON, and will be identified by a unique key, this can be defined by the developer or application when the item is saved.
 This allows for as efficient as possible data-lookup.

+- **In-cache Memory:** The most used data and indexes are cached in-memory for faster reads, writes are also performed in-memory and can be replicated, presisted synchronously or asynchronously, which ensures consistency.

 - **Full-text search:** Use of Integrated JSON search, that gives the developers ability to perform powerful searches without the need for any third-party software.
 Developers/Users can find content in the database by criterias such as text, latitude, longitude, and vector embeddings.
 Text search indexes are predefined to make the search faster than traditional field-based database scans.

 - **Real-time Analytics:** Ablility to perform complex BI and fast, low latency analtytical queries on the data.
 Since modern adaptive applications require operational and transactional data to create streamlined experience, the apps needs to work in real-time.
 Couchbase solve this problem by converging operational data and real-time analytics in one platform.'